len-sla/rp2040pico-w_BME680/README.md

 ![### source-result ](picow1.gif)
 ## 2. Programming Environment Setup
 - Hardware preparation:
-  - Connect Pico-W to development machine(Proxmox Ubuntu VC)
+  - Connect Pico-W to development machine(Proxmox Ubuntu VC to stay on the safe side like with any experiments where hardware and software mistakes are nothing uncommon)
   - Set up I2C power supply and necessary cables

     ![### source-result ](wiring-pico-probe.JPG)